nabeelmumtaz92/ReturnIt/replit.md

 ## Legal Compliance & Operating Model
 - **Agency Model**: ReturnIt acts as the customer's agent for transport.
 - **Requirements**: Proof of purchase upload, mandatory photo verification by drivers at drop-off.
-- **Driver Conduct**: Drivers interact with public return desks, present as customer's agent, and adhere to professional standards.
+- **Driver Conduct**: Drivers interact with public return desks, present as customer's agent.

 ## Infrastructure & Deployment
 - Production deployment at returnit.online with Neon PostgreSQL.